The John Murray Archive: Composition

 The John Murray Archive is arranged into eight series: the incoming correspondence; outgoing correspondence; author papers, the family papers; business papers; Charles Elliot papers; Smith, Elder and Company Archive; and the papers of Lord Byron.
 While the collection consists mainly of the works and personal correspondence of significant British writers, there are many items of importance that are products of, or related to, the United States such as the letters of Herman Melville, letters and manuscripts from Washington Irving, and papers and photographs from Isabella Lucy Bird, author of The Englishwoman in America.
 Over ten thousand articles from the collection are private letters to and from Lord Byron alone and, as such, he is by far the best-represented author in the Archive.
-However, the collection is not only made up of the works of poets and writers, but archaeologists, politicians, travellers, chefs, and historians too.
+The collection, however, is not only made up of the works of poets and writers, but also of archaeologists, politicians, travellers, chefs, and historians.

 Incoming and outgoing correspondence

 Both the incoming and outgoing correspondence series consist of letters addressed to and from John Murray publishing from the 18th century up until the 20th.
 Included in these letters are some of the details of the business, as well as a wealth of personal information.